 - Refrigeration Needs – Will you have a lot of perishables on your menu that require refrigeration, or are you bringing in boxes of frozen wings and French fries?
 A restaurant concept with 20 beers on tap will have dramatically different refrigeration needs than an ice cream store.

 - Lighting Design – You can easily conjure in your mind the image of flickering florescent lights over a grid of office cubicles and know it’s not a place you want to be.
 We may watch a bug lamp in amazement that bugs continuously fly in to the fatal electric shock, but we are doing the same thing in our own world.
 For reasons the layman can’t easily explain, lighting can captivate their mood and their wallets.
 Candles are romantic.
 Red lights make us stop (and hungry, incidentally).
 Low lighting can make us relaxed.
 Staff need task lighting.
 Lighting is a highly specialized area of design.
-A restaurant without a thoughtfully conceived lighting plan is like Disney without fireworks or salt without pepper.
+A restaurant without a thoughtfully conceived lighting plan is like Disney without fireworks.

 - Restaurant Design Process – The steps in the restaurant design process can be expanded or collapsed to suit your tastes for level of detail.
 There are hundreds of inter-dependent decisions and steps.
 Generally, the timing of these projects can range from several very intense weeks to potentially a year or more for large-scale development projects moving at a steady pace.
 As restaurant design consultants, our complete process is proprietary.
 We will be augmenting this article with a follow up piece on a summary of the process we undertake, but one thing we feel cannot be over-emphasized is the importance of starting with a very solid restaurant brand constitution/platform.
 It’s better to spend more time in planning and soft costs of development with an experienced pro than to rush in to the design and then try to undo mistakes later.
 It’s much easier to make a change on a digital file than it is to change a major mistake on a completed building.